 The idea that Facebook and its ilk could act as information gatekeepers is also a bleak prospect.
 Note, for example, how Facebook wouldn’t allow The New Republic to create an ad for an innocuous piece on medical marijuana (Facebook later changed its mind—without explanation).
 If Facebook is squeamish about medical marijuana now, imagine the state of the fourth estate once controversy-avoidant platforms take a more direct role in the production and distribution of news.

-We need to stop pretending that content is free.
 But the larger point is that the logic of efficiency on the internet will always favor scale—which is to say, platforms—over publishers.
 That means publishers will need to contort themselves to fit into platforms, not the other way around.

 When publications become wire services for platforms, they get flattened out.
 They focus more and more precious institutional energy on reaching a platform’s audience rather than their own, and their voice changes.
 They stop paying attention to the needs and preferences of their loyal audiences to cater to their borrowed, disloyal, Facebook-driven one, and they lose intimacy and trust.